Toyota Prius (2025) review: the 600-mile verdict

 What are the specs?

 The headline here is that overall power is up by an eyebrow raising 99bhp, for a total system output of 220bhp (150bhp for the 2.0-litre engine and 161bhp for the motor).
-This drops the 0-62mph time to a sprightly 6.8-seconds, yet it’s still good for a claimed a sci-fi-like 564.9mpg on the WLTP test cycle – not really feasable in real-world driving.
+This drops the 0-62mph time to a sprightly 6.8-seconds, yet it’s still good for a claimed a sci-fi-like 564.9mpg on the WLTP test cycle – not really feasible in real-world driving.

 That new battery is 50% denser than the old car’s lower capacity pack using fewer cells – meaning it takes up less space.
 After a rather sluggish four-hour recharge thanks to a slow 3.3kW maximum charge rate.
 This is off the pace, considering an increasing number of rival PHEVs are now offering CCS charging.
-It’s the biggest downside of what is otherwise a excellent hybrid drivetrain.
+It’s the biggest downside of what is otherwise an excellent hybrid drivetrain.

 What about the interior?

-Most functions are taken care of by a large, responsive and sharp touchscreen infotainment system, although we’re pleased to see physical controls on the dash and steering wheel.
 A big digital display is perched high on the dash in Peugeot iCockpit style for speed, hybrid info and everything else a driver might want.
 It’s sharp and easy to control via the steering wheel while its positioning keeps your eyes closer to the road.

 Space up front is unlikely to be an issue, partially because you’re sat so much lower than before.
 Legroom in the back is fine for a car of this size, with the roofline predictably limiting rear headroom.
 If Toyota wanted to put minicabbers off, they’ve succeeded.